microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

       ```
       * NOTE: the above will generate 100+ files.
 You can choose to upload a small subset (10 files) to complete the upload faster and still have enough data to complete this OpenHack.
       * Once the data has been generated, you can use the Azure Storage Explorer in Portal or from your desktop App to upload the json files into the **fhirimport** folder in **{ENVIRONMENTNAME}impsa** storage account created in Task #1.
       * Once the data is loaded into **fhirimport** folder, the Azure function {ENVIRONMENTNAME}imp will be triggered to start the process of importing the data into {ENVIRONMENTNAME} FHIR instance.
 For 50 users, assuming the default of 1000 RUs for the Azure CosmosDB, it will take about 5-10 minutes.
 You can check the **fhirimport** folder in storage account **{ENVIRONMENTNAME}impsa** and when import is complete there won't be any files.
 You can also go to **{ENVIRONMENTNAME}imp**, click Monitoring and check Log Stream.
 You will see the status of files getting loaded.
-If there are errors, the funtion retries and loads into Azure API for FHIR.
+If there are errors, the function retries and loads into Azure API for FHIR.

 ## Task #3: Validate Data Loaded

 * ### Use the Dashboard App
     * Go to **Secondary (Data) AD** tenant.
 Go to Azure AD, click on Users.
 Part of the deployment will create an admin user {ENVIRONMENTNAME}-admin@{yournamefhirad}.onmicrosoft.com.
-You can get the password from **dashboardUserPassword**  that you saved after Task #1.
+You can get the password from **dashboardUserPassword** you saved after Task #1.
 If you don't have it, click on the admin user and Reset password.
     * Go to **Primary (Resource) AD** tenant.
 Click on the App Service "{your resource prefix}dash".
 Copy the URL.
-Open Portal "InPrivate" window.
+Open the Azure portal in an "InPrivate" window.
 Go to the App Service URL and login using the admin user above.
-    * The dashboard will show you all the patients in the system and allows you to see the patients medical details.
-You can click on little black **fire** symbol against each records and view fhir bundle and details.
+    * The dashboard will show you all the patients in the system where you can view each patient's medical details.
+You can click on little black **fire** symbol against each record and view the FHIR bundle details.
-    * You can click on resource links lik Condition, Encounters...to view those resource.
+    * You can click on resource links (e.g. Condition, Encounters, etc.) to examine those resources.
     * Go to Patients, and click on little black **i** icon next to a patient record.
-You will notice 2 buttons "Growth Chart" and "Medications" SMART ON FHIR Apps.
+You will notice two buttons "Growth Chart" and "Medications" SMART ON FHIR Apps.

 * ### Use Postman to run queries
     * Download [Postman](https://www.postman.com/downloads/) if you haven't already.